gianintech/100-days-of-code/log.md

 💭 I wish I could've have do more, but I need to finish projects that are deadline soon.
 So I need to limit my coding and studying for the time being.

+### Day 22: August 17, 2022 - Wednesday
+**Today's Progress**:

+✅Using Express to Render a Website with Live API Data ✅Using Body Parser to Parse POST Requests to the Server

+💭 I haven't done much coding/studying today, because I need to finish a project with my current job.